Glyn Shaw: Rugby League

-In 1981 Shaw left Widnes for Wigan for a fee of £25,000.
+In November 1981, Shaw left Widnes for Wigan for a transfer fee of £25,000.
 The only major final he played for Wigan was at left- in Wigan's 15-4 victory over Leeds in the 1982–83 John Player Trophy Final at Elland Road, Leeds on Saturday 22 January 1983.

 In November 1984 Shaw left Wigan for Warrington for whom he played until November the following year.
 A transfer to Rochdale Hornets followed but after only eight appearances for the Hornets he retired early in 1986.

 Personal life

 Glyn Shaw had two children, a son and a daughter, by his first marriage to Linda plus two daughters by his second marriage to Janie.
 Shaw died, aged 71, on 10 May 2022.